Columnar Trees for Small Gardens (With Pictures) – Identification Guide

 Japanese Plum Yew ‘Fastigiata’ (Cephalotaxus harringtonia ‘Fastigiata’)

 Even if you are landscaping the smallest garden, you can still find suitable dwarf columnar trees, like the miniature Japanese yew ‘Fastigiata.’
 The miniature columnar tree has long, dark needle leaves arranged radially around upward-growing stems, a narrow vertical growth habit, and tolerance for heat and shade.
+The tree’s small size makes it a great choice for planting in pots.

 The upright Japanese plum yew grows 5 ft.
 (1.5 m) tall and 3 ft.
 (1 m) wide.
 Its compact growth makes it a highly versatile landscaping plant for tight spaces.
-It works well as an attractive foundation plant, specimen plant, or to create a natural border planted in groupings.
+It works well as an attractive foundation plant, a specimen plant, or to create a natural border when planted in groupings.

 Dragon Lady Holly (Ilex × aquipernyi ‘Meschick’)

-The holly cultivar ‘Meschick,’ called Dragon lady holly, is a small evergreen tree with a dense pyramidal crown.
-Characteristics of the holly tree include glossy green spiky foliage, small inconspicuous white flowers, and bright red berries.
-The jagged leaves and densely-growing foliage make this small, columnar tree ideal as a privacy barrier, impenetrable hedge, or foundation planting for security.
+The holly cultivar ‘Meschick,’ called Dragon Lady Holly, is a small evergreen tree with a dense pyramidal crown.
+Characteristics of the holly tree include glossy green, spiky foliage, small, inconspicuous white flowers, and bright red berries.
+The jagged leaves and densely growing foliage make this small, columnar tree ideal as a privacy barrier, impenetrable hedge, or foundation planting for security.

-With its compact, upward growth, the dragon lady holly grows 20 ft. tall (6 m) and 4 to 6 ft.
+With its compact, upward growth, the dragon lady holly grows 20 ft.
+(6 m) tall and 4 to 6 ft.
 (1.2 – 1.8 m) wide.
 Due to its columnar form, the prickly tree fits into narrow locations.
 Additionally, the shiny green foliage and bright red berries provide winter color.

 The Best Deciduous Columnar Trees for Small Gardens